tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-2-article.md

 [Business - organizational chart - (do I want this here, or in a separate section, or maybe just skip it?)]
 [Even terms like bread, man, woman, dog, cat are abstractions in that they are only concepts unless they are qualified (e.g., my cat).]

+#### Abstractions in Politics

+- Countries: Declaration of Independence,
+- Political Parties: Statement of Principles
+- Manifestos

+Assassinations can be "tricky," because they can turn popular leaders into martyrs.
+It's much more difficult to kill an idea - an abstraction - than it is to kill a person.

 #### Abstractions in Religion

 One might say that gods are the ultimate abstractions.